Process, Not Categories

 A patient with "depression" first presented to his physician as a tired, sad man with digestive problems who had lost interest in all his activities; eventually, over several years, he progressed to further, more specific manifestations of brain dysfunction.
 He was diagnosed with depression and given antidepressant drugs that did not help.
 The question for physicians is: When do you switch from a psychiatric paradigm to a neurology paradigm?
 In other words, when to you realize that a collection of symptoms that you called "depression" are really symptoms of early Alzheimer's disease or some other neurological disease that eventually the pathologist can diagnose?
 You may be able to prevent progression of early disease with diet revision and exercise, if you start soon enough.
 Physicians in general have no idea how to prevent the progression of dementias.
 They tend to ignore early manifestations.
 I present these arguments in more detail in the book, the Human Brain.

 Biochemistry is the indispensable science of nutrition.
 Food is the biochemical input to bodies and metabolism is the process by which nutrients are utilized.
-There are three major aspects to metabolism:
+There are four major aspects to metabolism:

 1 extraction of energy from food